dotlang/language/doc/Enhancements.md

 `func paint(o:Square)...`
 Why do we need paint for shape?
 Even if we do, at compile time, compiler can merge all `paint` functions into a single function which checks for input type.

-? - we need to explicitly define which contained elements in a struct are to be inherited and used in polymorphic situations.
-Else there can be unwanted consequences.
-`type x: struct { a: int; }`
-x can be used as an integer without us wanting that.
-If we call a method that accepts an integer with an x instance, compiler won't complain. one solution: unnamed field.
+Anyway, from the coding perspective, nothing changes and at runtime we will still need multiple dispatch.

-? - some idea for organizing: refer to everything inside a module (file) using module name prefix. you can alias when doing import or import local so you don't need prefix. but then we will loose transparent method dispatching.
+N - some idea for organizing: refer to everything inside a module (file) using module name prefix. you can alias when doing import or import local so you don't need prefix. but then we will loose transparent method dispatching.

-? - How we want to solve fragile base class problem?
+N - How we want to solve fragile base class problem?
 If base class has inc1 and inc2 and derived class overrides inc1 calling inc2. and later in base, inc2 calls inc1, it will cause infinite loop.
 ```